Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 `git clone https://github.com/AzureADSamples/WebApp-GroupClaims-DotNet.git`

-### Step 2:  Create a user account in your Azure Active Directory tenant

-If you already have a user account with Global Administrator rights in your Azure Active Directory tenant, you can skip to the next step.
-This sample will not work with a Microsoft account, so if you signed in to the Azure portal with a Microsoft account and have never created a user account in your directory before, you need to do so now, and ensure it has the Global Administrator Directory Role.
-If you create an account and want to use it to sign-in to the Azure portal, don't forget to add the user account as a co-administrator of your Azure subscription.

-### Step 3:  Register the sample with your Azure Active Directory tenant
+### Step 2:  Register the sample with your Azure Active Directory tenant

 1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
 2. Click on Active Directory in the left hand nav.